ECCC-MSC/open-data/docs/msc-data/nwp_gdps/readme_gdps-datamart_en.md

 * u (UGRD) and v (VGRD) components of the wind vector are to be resolved relative to the defined grid, in the direction of increasing i and j coordinates.
 Please refer to Code Table 7 of the GRIB standard for further details.
 * Radiation fluxes parameters NLWRS_SFC, DSWRF_NTAT, and DLWRF_NTAT are encoded as accumulated values, as per value 4 of the Time Range Indicator (Code Table 5 of the GRIB format standard).
 This changes the unit from Watts per square metre to Joules per square meter.
 * Specific Humidity (SPFH) is the model's native moisture variable.
 It should be used in all NWP applications.
 Dew point depression (DEPR) is a diagnostic parameter and is not meant for use in high-precision applications.
+* Topography (surface geopotential height, HGT_SFC) is available at 00h for each model run.
 * UV index maximums are daily maximums based on the current hour and the previous 23 hours (also applies to UV index under clear sky).
 They are available at the following forecast hours, depending on the system run:
     * 00Z run: 18h to 234h, every 3 hours
     * 12Z run: 6h to 222h, every 3 hours